 One of your new colleagues sits down next to you in the staff kitchen.
 What do you say?
 “Hello, how are you?” is a good start, but how do you keep the conversation going over the noodle soup?
 Or the Zoom meeting has started, but the manager got delayed and now everyone starts to talk casually to pass time.
 How can you participate?
 In the lesson about small talk, participants can explore small talk topics and ways to avoid awkward conversations.

-While networking events have changes over the course of the pandemic, the art to connect with people has not.
+While networking events have changed over the course of the pandemic, the art to connect with people has not.
 It is important to reflect on skills and accomplishments to share with potential employers or make new, interesting connections.
 The exercises in this course will help you get prepared for all different kind of networking situations.

 You have been taking on additional tasks for a while and feel like you deserve a promotion.
 Or you haven’t received a salary increase while others in your team have.
 You want a different shift.
 There are many different reasons to negotiate.
 Having the right tools to prepare for this conversation are key.